dbader/node-datadog-metrics/README.md

 ### DataDog API key

 Make sure the `DATADOG_API_KEY` environment variable is set to your DataDog API key.
-You can find the API key under [Integrations > APIs](https://app.datadoghq.com/account/settings#api). *You only need to provide the API key, not the APP key.*
+You can find the API key under [Integrations > APIs](https://app.datadoghq.com/account/settings#api). *You only need to provide the API key, not the APP key.
+However, you can provide an APP key if you want by setting the `DATADOG_APP_KEY` environment variable.*

 ### Module setup